MicroEJ/docs/PlatformDeveloperGuide/fontCore.rst

 Font Selection
 --------------

-The font engine implements the [MUI] selection semantics, and also tries to select fonts for which styles are built in, instead of applying a runtime filter.
+The font engine implements the :ref:`[MUI] selection semantics <esr-specifications>`, and also tries to select fonts for which styles are built in, instead of applying a runtime filter.
 The font is selected based on the following process: